 Enjoy your next adventure through common sense and thoughtful preparation!

 You can also vote for Backdoor Survival daily at Top Prepper Websites!

 Bargain Bin: Below you will find items mentioned today plus other prepping favorites.

 Basic Butchering of Livestock & Game: The author takes the mystery out of slaughtering and butchering everything from beef and veal, to venison, pork, and lamb.
 The text is clear and easy-to-follow and is combined with 130 detailed illustrations and complete, step-by-step instructions.

 UltraFire Mini Cree LED Flashlight: FAVORITE!
-At the time of this writing, this one is only $3.40 with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.

 Spark Natural Lavender: Step up to the difference of Spark Naturals.
 With the current free shipping offer plus discount code BACKDOORSURVIVAL, you can score a bottle for less than $7.00.
 Lavender and Melaleuca were the first two oils I purchased back in the 1980s.
 They still hold a top spot in my emergency kit.

 NC Star Double Carbine Case, Large/42″: After searching for the just right bag, I think we found it.
 This will hold two long guns (AR and Shotgun, for example), plus handguns, and spare magazines.
 The zippers appear to be sturdy and there are plenty of pockets, Velcro and straps to hold all or stuff while traveling to and from the range.
 Not bad given the price point of $59.